 The application will then reset the Windows Store without changing any of your settings or installed apps.
 Windows will automatically open the Windows Store upon the reset operation getting completed.
 You should now be able to access and use the Windows Store properly.

 2] Reset the cache folder in App Directory

 Open File Explorer, copy-paste the following path in the explorer address bar and hit Enter:

 Again, in case your Windows is installed on some other drive, replace ‘C’ above with the system root drive, followed by the name of your own user account.
 Also, replace the text <username> with the username associated with your account.

-2] Now, in the LocalState folder, check whether the cache folder is present or not.
-If it is there, rename it ‘cache.old’.
-After that, create a new folder and name it ‘cache’.
-In case the cache folder is not there by default, just create an empty new folder and name it ‘cache’.
+Now, in the LocalState folder, check whether the cache folder is present or not.
+If it is there, rename it to ‘cache.old’.
+After that, create a new empty folder and name it ‘cache’.

 Restart your system once more and try opening the Windows Store.
 This method should work even if you have a local account.

 See this post if you receive a Service registration is missing or corrupt error message.